DanielDiazHernandezPP/ProntoPagaDocs/docs/GENERAL/biometría.md

     "biometricVerification": {
         "uid": ID in our services,
         "status": new,
-        "reference": <Biometrics reference>, // This reference is ours and unique, it is used to verify the biometrics in the ProntoPaga system.  , "verificationUrl": <Biometrics link, the user should be redirected to this link to complete the process.>, "decisions": [],
+        "reference": <Biometrics reference>, // This reference is ours and unique, it is used to verify the biometrics in the ProntoPaga system., "verificationUrl": <Biometrics link, the user should be redirected to this link to complete the process.>, "decisions": [],
         "createdAt": Creation date,